naninovel/docs/docs/guide/managed-text.md

 ## Script Text

-It's also possible to reference managed text values from naninovel scripts.
-This could be handy, when you need to use some text in the script expressions and the text should be localizable.
+It's possible to get managed text values directly from naninovel scripts.
+This could be handy, when it's required to use some text in the script expressions and the text should be localizable.

 Create a managed text document named "Script" and add records using keys with `T_` or `t_` prefix.
-You'll then be able to reference the values in script expressions; eg given the following records in the "Script" managed text document:
+It's now possible to reference the values in script expressions; eg given the following records in the "Script" managed text document:

 ```
 T_Greeting1: Hey!